 It's funny how Sarek can call both of them Spock and not seem to have any confusion.
 His son Spock and this other Spock.

 "Spock is busy with an experiment."
-He has been busy with this same experiment for two days.
-It hurts her that he cannot put it aside while she is here.
+He's been busy with this same experiment for two days.
+It hurts her that he can't put it aside while she's here.
 It hurts more because she knows he didn't have to start it when he did; he knew she was coming and embarked on it anyway, knowing it would steal time from them.

 "Spock is perhaps a fool."

 She laughs at the almost droll expression on his face.
 "I think so, in this case."

 "I did.
 Worked extra shifts to stay longer."

 "He is miscalculating badly."
 Sarek indicates she should walk with him.
 "Does he do this often?"

 It's the height of rudeness to ask this, not very Vulcan to show this kind of curiosity about someone else's relationship.
 That he's asking about Spock makes it more perverse.

 She shouldn't answer.
 She should change the subject.
 She should tell him to mind his own business.
 Instead, she says, "More and more."

 "Then he clearly does not appreciate what he has."